AntCPLab/OpenCoral/README.md

 `./Fake-Offline.x <nparties> -e <edaBit length,...>`

-The `-e` command-line parameters accepts a list of integers seperated by commas.
+The `-e` command-line parameters accepts a list of integers separated by commas.

 You can then run the protocol with argument `-F`.
 Note that when